 Benefit summary and preliminary estimate.

-Your first pension payment should arrive one to three months after you terminate your employment and receive your last paycheck, provided you meet all eligibility requirements and all required forms are on file with ORS.
-If your first payment is delayed while we gather final salary information, you will be paid retroactive to your retirement effective date.
+If your first payment is delayed while we gather final salary information, you'll be paid retroactive to your retirement effective date.

-Pensions are paid on the 25th of each month for the month they are due.
-If the 25th falls on a weekend or holiday, watch for your payment on the preceding business day.
-December payments are issued about one week early.
+Pensions are paid on the 25th of each month for the month they're due.
+If the 25th falls on a weekend or holiday, watch for your payment on the business day before.
+(December payments are issued about one week early).